WICG/navigation-api/README.md

 (Collaborating cross-origin same-site pages can inspect each other's `AppHistoryEntry`s using `document.domain`, but they can also inspect every other aspect of each others' global objects.)

 Security-wise, this feature has been carefully designed to give no new abilities that might be disruptive to the user or to delicate parts of browser code.
-See, for example, the restrictions on [navigation monitoring and interception](#navigation-monitoring-and-interception) to ensure that it is no more powerful than today's techniques, or the discussion of how this proposal [does not impact how browser UI presents session history](#impact-on-back-button-and-user-agent-ui).
+See, for example, the restrictions on [navigation monitoring and interception](#navigation-monitoring-and-interception) to ensure that it does not allow trapping the user, or the discussion of how this proposal [does not impact how browser UI presents session history](#impact-on-back-button-and-user-agent-ui).

 See also the [W3C TAG security and privacy questionnaire answers](./security-and-privacy-questionnaire.md).